-"Lest he claim a half of whatever booty I may What saith my learned Fleming chance to gain. under the heading 'An qui militi equum præbuit, praedae ab eo captae particeps esse debeat'? which signifieth 'whether he who lendeth a horse hath a claim on the plunder of him who borroweth it.'
-In this discourse he cites a case wherein a Spanish commander, having lent a steed to one of his captains, and the said captain having captured the general of the enemy, the commander did sue him for a half share of the twenty thousand crowns which formed the ransom of the prisoner. case is noted by the famous Petrinus Bellus in his book 'De Re Militari,' much read by leaders of repute."
+"Lest he claim a half of whatever booty I may chance to gain.
+What saith my learned Fleming under the heading 'An qui militi equum præbuit, prædæ ab eo captæ particeps esse debeat'? which signifieth 'whether he who lendeth a horse hath a claim on the plunder of him who borroweth it.'
+In this discourse he cites a case wherein a Spanish commander, having lent a steed to one of his captains, and the said captain having captured the general of the enemy, the commander did sue him for a half share of the twenty thousand crowns which formed the ransom of the prisoner.
+A like case is noted by the famous Petrinus Bellus in his book 'De Re Militari,' much read by leaders of repute.''